CoolNewsGuy/generate-me-components/README.md

 3. If arrow function components are preferred.
 4. If you want to include additional files.
 5. Additional files' extension (e.g., test.js...).
+6. If you want to create component's files directly without folders.
-6. Components' Names (if not specified in CLI arguments).
+7. Components' Names (if not specified in CLI arguments).

 Otherwise, it will just ask you:

 1. Extensions of Component's files (e.g., vue, svelte...).
+2. If you want to create component's files directly without folders.
-2. Components' Names (if not specified in CLI arguments).
+3. Components' Names (if not specified in CLI arguments).

 For example: if you enter: vue ts js, it will create 3 files with the same name but different file extensions.